svgdotjs/svg.js/README.md

 draw.svg()
 ```

+Exporting works on all elements.

 Importing is done with the same method:

 ```javascript
 draw.svg('<g><rect width="100" height="50" fill="#f06"></rect></g>')
 ```

-This method works on any element that inherits from `SVG.Parent`, which is basically every element that can contain other elements.
+Importing works on any element that inherits from `SVG.Parent`, which is basically every element that can contain other elements.

 `getter`__`returns`: `string`__